-I realized what I needed to work on was to get clear on my boundaries and what is acceptable to me.
+I realized what I needed to work on was getting clear on my boundaries and what is acceptable to me.
 I can either accept her with all her shortcomings, or I could leave.
-I chose to not accept her and stay.
+I chose not to accept her and stay.

 That sounds like the actual definition of insanity: “I choose to love you and be with you, while also being as unsupportive and disappointed in you as possible.”

-That’s not really the loving kindness a husband is supposed to show towards his wife.
-I exhibited bully behavior.
+That’s not really the loving-kindness a husband is supposed to show toward his wife.
+I exhibited bullying behavior.
 And as I said a few minutes ago, those who bully are hurting and insecure inside, otherwise, they wouldn’t need to hurt others.